SSL_CONF_cmd - send configuration command

 SSL_OP_NO_TICKET.

-Compression: SSL/TLS compression support, disabled by
+Compression: SSL/TLS compression support, enabled by

 default.
 Inverse of SSL_OP_NO_COMPRESSION.